georapbox/js-utils/README.md

 # jsEssentials

-A collection of javascript standalone functions to cherrypick from and get the job done.
+A collection of standalone javascript utility functions.

 #### Arrays